Florida eminent domain compensation consists of:

 IV.
 Moving expenses in certain circumstances, usually when the taking is by a state agency (e.g., Florida Department of Transportation).

-V. Attorneys’ and costs: for an explanation of how attorneys’ fees and costs are paid in Florida eminent domain cases, please see see above Question and Answer “What will it cost me for Fixel & Willis to be my lawyers?”
+V. Attorneys’ and costs: for an explanation of how attorneys’ fees and costs are paid in Florida eminent domain cases, please see see above Question and Answer “What will it cost me for the Fixel Law Firm to be my lawyers?”